danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

  }
 }
 ```
 The above shows that the program has the minimum amount of tofu on the screen (with the variable `min_tofu`).
 Tofus are created through the `checkTofuNum()` function with the conditional statement to check if the the amount of tofu objects meets the minimum value.
-The function `push()` means to create a **new** object instance via the class Tofu (`tofu.push(new Tofu());`).
-Therefore, all the object instances have the same properties and behaviors, where code can be reused to create similar objects.
+The function `push()` creates a **new** object instance using the Tofu class (`tofu.push(new Tofu());`).
+Therefore, all the object instances have the same properties and behaviors, and the code can be reused to create similar objects.

-Objects are like arrays, and it starts with index 0, and if you push for more, then it will create `tofu[0]` and `tofu[1]`.
-Using the syntax `tofu.length()` will get the result of the amount of active objects.
-As such, we can then use a for-loop to cyling all the tofu objects, moving and showing them on the canvas (with the earlier defined class behavior `move()` and `show()`).
+Objects are like arrays, and start with index 0, and if you push for more, it will create `tofu[0]` and `tofu[1]`. [winnie: what is it? /g] Using the syntax `tofu.length()` will result in the number of active objects.
+We can then use a for-loop to cycle through all the tofu objects, moving, and displaying them on the canvas (using the class behaviors `move()` and `show()` defined above).

-This small snippets of code shows that objects can be duplicated and relatively easy to manage, demonstrating one the advantages of using OOP which is the reusability of objects.
+This small snippets of code shows that objects can be duplicated and are relatively easy to manage, which is one of OOP's advantages.

-**(Step 5) Trigger point and logics**: Think with the holistic logic
+**(Step 5) Trigger point and logics**: Consider this holistically

-The basic structure of the class-object relationship has been created at this point, but still several logics are needed such as implementing the game rules:
+The basic structure of the class-object relationship has been created at this point, but several additional parts are needed, such as implementing the game rules: [winnie: check this, see L's comment /g]

-1. Pacman placement and how it interacts with the tofus
+1. Pacman placement and how it interacts with the tofu
 2. Check if each of the tofu has been eaten or wasted
-3. If the game with an end, what are the conditions and consequences?
+3. If the game has ended, what are the conditions for this, and consequences? [winnie: cehck this too /g]

-Since the program is running all the time in the `draw()` function, which means the tofu(s) will be continuously creating, moving and displaying.
-It is required to break a bigger task into smaller tasks.
+Since the program runs continuously in the `draw()` function, this means tofu(s) will continuously be created, moved and displayed.
+This necessitates breaking a bigger task down into smaller tasks.

 **Deleting tofus**

-One of the important thing to note is that once an object is created, it will be stayed in the program even it is no longer visible on a screen until you delete them.
-In this game, tofus disappear on a screen in two ways:
+One of the important things to note is that once an object is created, it will stay in the program even it is no longer visible on a screen, until you delete it.
+In this game, tofus disappear from the screen in two ways:

-1. A tofu is without being eaten and moved over the edge of the width.
+1. A tofu is uneaten and moves out of frame.
-2. A tofu is being eaten.
+2. A tofu is eaten.

-Although the tofus may disappear on the screen, we need to delete them via code or otherwise they will continue move beyond the screen.
+Although the tofus may disappear on the screen, we need to delete them via code or otherwise they will continue to move off screen.

-Since we use the syntax `tofu.length` to check the minimum amount of tofus, the deletion of tofus become essential so that the screen can check and refill the amount of tofus.
+Since we use the syntax `tofu.length` to check the minimum amount of tofus, the deletion of tofus becomes essential so that the screen can check and then adjust the amount of tofus.
 We have `push()` for adding new objects, and we have `splice()` for deleting them.

 ```javascript
 function draw() {